A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents

 \subsection{Real-World Benchmarking and Evaluations}

 A central challenge in real-world benchmarking for memory-enabled foundation agents lies in the persistent mismatch between research-level benchmark abstractions and real-world deployment complexities, for both user-centric and agent-centric memory.
 On the user side, most existing benchmarks reduce long-term personalization to synthetic factual recall, where agents retrieve static user attributes embedded in long contexts or scripted interaction histories (e.g., persona facts, preferences, or conversations).
 While such settings facilitate controlled evaluation, they fail to capture real user satisfaction, which depends on preference drift, conflicting signals, partial observability, and delayed feedback over weeks or months.
-Benchmarks such as LoCoMo~\citep{maharana2024evaluating} and PersonaMem~\citep{jiang2025know} emphasize long-context retrieval accuracy, yet implicitly assume stationary user intent and unambiguous ground truth, overlooking critical failure modes such as stale preference reuse, incorrect overwriting of long-term user state, or unsafe retention of sensitive information.
+Benchmarks such as LoCoMo~\citep{maharana2024evaluating} emphasize long-context retrieval accuracy, yet implicitly assume stationary user intent and unambiguous ground truth, overlooking critical failure modes such as stale preference reuse, incorrect overwriting of long-term user state, or unsafe retention of sensitive information.
+Even PersonaMem~\citep{jiang2025know}, which explicitly targets evolving preferences, evaluates them over fully simulated sessions and does not assess memory update or refresh.
 On the agent-centric side, interactive benchmarks including WebArena~\citep{zhouwebarena} and OSWorld~\citep{xie2024osworld} improve realism through execution-based evaluation, but remain bounded by curated environments, reset-centric task design, and short evaluation horizons.
+Recent extensions begin to relax the first of these: InterruptBench augments WebArena-Lite with mid-task additions, revisions, and retractions of the user's goal, and reports that handling them remains difficult even for strong backbones~\citep{zou2026interrupt}.
 These constraints obscure whether agents can accumulate, revise, and safely exploit experience across episodes, especially under non-stationary tools, policies, or environments.
 As a result, agents may optimize for short-horizon success while silently failing at memory-critical competencies such as provenance tracking, contradiction resolution, and long-term policy consistency.
+Probing hidden user state directly makes this gap measurable: task completion saturates even for a memoryless baseline, while recovery of the user's evolving state remains moderate and degrades further under top-$K$ retrieval~\citep{ma2026memprobe}.
 This gap mirrors observations in general assistant benchmarks such as GAIA~\citep{mialon2023gaia}, where failures often arise not from isolated reasoning errors but from brittle state transitions and incorrect memory updates across multimodal and tool-mediated interactions.